lgaudreau/MISC/README.md

 # MISC
 Miscellaneous Scripts

-A collection of other things I'm working on but not anything specific.
+A collection of other things I'm working on.
+Currently Raspberry Pi, AWS & Ansible related.